-This simple quote from a previous boss and current mentor of mine has become one of the most profound leadership lessons I have learned in my now 10-years of practicing leadership.
-Though clear and concise, this quote can actually be unpacked to become one of the most complex and important leadership skills that I’ve tried to study and practice.
+This simple quote from a senior leader I currently work for has become one of the most profound leadership lessons I have learned in my now 12-years of practicing leadership.
+Though clear and concise, unpacking it creates one of the most complex and important leadership skills I try to study and practice.
 We need to talk about leadership and communicating perspective.

 The issue is that communicating perspective is a high form of leadership art.
 There is no objectively right way to go about ‘doing’ it; there is no step-by-step process to follow to communicate and achieve perspective within your team.
 Further, there is not much written on the topic of leadership perspective and how to better make sense of things for your people.
 But I believe this is a critical leadership topic, and one that many leaders struggle with.
 So, I aim to offer my ‘perspective on perspective,’ sharing what I’ve experienced, learned, and feel is important to better equip you on how to effectively communicate perspective – also known as intent, purpose, and the why.

 A Predication: Perspective Mindsets

 Before we dive into the details of leader perspective and how to communicate it, we need to explore a few precursor mindsets that must shape our approach.
 These can serve as the guides or guardrails of our thinking as we work to consider, create, and communicate perspective to our people.